A popular way to classify resistance training exercises is based on their impact and what area of the body they train.

 2. Focus Your Attention On a Specific Area

-Another notable benefit of isolation exercises is that you can temporarily direct your entire focus to a specific area.
+Another notable benefit of isolation exercises is that you can temporarily direct your focus to a specific area.
 Doing so provides a mental break from heavy training and helps you improve your mind-muscle connection.

 An isolation exercise can help you achieve a muscle pump (temporary increase in muscle size), which is also fulfilling and a great way to finish your workouts.